codegram/futuroscope/README.md

 [![Dependency Status](https://gemnasium.com/codegram/futuroscope.png)](https://gemnasium.com/codegram/futuroscope)

 Futursocope is a simple library that implements futures in ruby.
-Futures are a concurrency pattern meant to help you deal with concurrency in a simple way.
+Futures are a concurrency pattern meant to help you deal with threads in a simple, transparent way.

 It's specially useful when working in Service Oriented Architectures where HTTP calls can take a long time and you only expect a value from them.